 Measurements in this manual are given in both customary U.S. units and metric equivalents.
 Use only correct replacement parts and fasteners.
 Metric and inch fasteners require appropriate tools to install.

-NOTE: Front, rear, right and left-hand sides are determined by facing in the direction the implement will travel when moving forward.
+NOTE: Right- and left-hand sides are determined by facing in the direction the implement will travel when moving forward.

 1.2 Serial Number